-- b) Choose any collection you interest in and click on it. - A-17: Please write down the name of the collection you choose and the people who share this collection.
+b) Select any collection that you are interested in.

+A-17: Please write down the name of the collection you choose and the people who share this collection.
 How many models are included in this module?
-(Answer on the separate answer sheet.) - c) Click on "View in Google Earth" - d) Click any model you interested in and see the 3D module in Google Earth (Figure 1-18).
+(Answer on the separate answer sheet.)

+- c) Click on "View in Google Earth" - d) Make sure that the "3D Buildings" layer is selected and examine the 3D module in Google Earth (Figure 1-18).
 (Note: not all 3D models are available to see in Google Earth.)